 It Shows Us That Everyone Has The Right To Enjoy Good Sexual Health

 Sexual Rights Are Human Rights and in many countries where women are stripped from their right to use contraception, seek abortion for unwanted pregnancies or even fight back against rapists and those who sexually assault and harass their victims, their right to ‘good sexual health’ is often denied.
-And it makes me so mad; why should society control how we treat our bodies, why should they be so quick to blame the victim when they have been sexually abused and why should they prohibit women from using contraception, when regardless of whether you are religious or not, I don’t think that your God would be vindictive enough from stopping you to exercise your free will, even when you live in a country or state that might not be as emancipated or liberated around the concept of sexual freedom.
+And it makes me so mad; why should society control how we treat our bodies, why should they be so quick to blame the victim when they have been sexually abused and why should they prohibit women from using contraception?
+Regardless of whether you are religious or not, I don’t think that your God would be vindictive enough to stop you from exercising your free will, even when you live in a country or state that might not be as emancipated or liberated around the concept of sexual freedom.
 After all without being granted our sexual rights we cannot realize our rights to self-determination and autonomy and regardless of gender, we all deserve the right to enjoy good sexual health.

 When we are open about our negative sexual health experiences, we show others that it is ok to come forward and take a stand against violence, harassment and stereotypes.
 Because no matter who you are, what you look like or where you are from, sexual rights underpin basic human rights.
 And that is something that we are all entitled to.